jmagman/flutter-wiki/Setting-up-the-Framework-development-environment.md

  * The Android platform tools.

    You can install this using one of the following commands:
-   - Mac: `brew cask install android-platform-tools`
+   - Mac: `brew install --cask android-platform-tools`
    - Linux: `sudo apt-get install android-tools-adb`

    If you're